-Recent dramatic advances in the field of psychopharmacology have made possible treatments which were inconceivable ten years ago.
+Recent dramatic advances in the field of psychopharmacology have made possible treatments which were inconceivable twenty years ago.
 Many conditions previously viewed as intractable are now almost trivially simple to treat.
 Along with these advances in treatment have come much better understanding of the basic neuronal processes involved in psychiatric disorders, and the prospect of far more advanced therapies to come.

-This manual is intended as an aid for parents seeking or considering drug treatment of the behavioral and psychiatric sequellae of Fragile X syndrome.
+This manual is intended as an aid for parents seeking or considering drug treatment of the behavioral and psychiatric sequellae of fragile X syndrome.
 It is designed to enhance parents’ ability to make informed decisions about their children’s medical treatment.
 It is not meant to be a “how-to” book of psychopharmacology, nor can it ever take the place of a qualified physician.
-In a perfect world this manual would not be necessary: All physicians would have a good working knowledge of Fragile X, every child would be thoroughly evaluated and closely followed for psychiatric as well as physical problems, and the time would be invested in educating patients and families about their treatment.
+In a perfect world this manual would not be necessary: All physicians would have a good working knowledge of fragile X, every child would be thoroughly evaluated and closely followed for psychiatric as well as physical problems, and the time would be invested in educating patients and families about their treatment.
 However, in the real world things just don’t always work out this way.
-So, the following discussion is meant to acquaint the non-medical caretaker with the facts relevant to the psychopharmacology of Fragile X syndrome.
+So, the following discussion is meant to acquaint the non-medical caretaker with the facts relevant to the psychopharmacology of fragile X syndrome.

 About the Author